Witness fears industry retaliation for testimony in fatal shooting on Alec Baldwin production

 Gutierrez-Reed is fighting charges of involuntary manslaughter and evidence tampering as the sole remaining defendant in the case after prosecutors dropped an involuntary manslaughter charge against Baldwin in April.
 Prosecutors can still refile charges against him, however.

-Baldwin was pointing a gun at cinematographer Halyna Hutchins during a rehearsal when it went off, killed her and injured director Joel Souza on Oct.
+Baldwin was pointing a gun at cinematographer Halyna Hutchins during a rehearsal when it went off, killing her, and injuring director Joel Souza on Oct.
 21, 2021.

 In a new court filing, prosecutors Kari Morrissey and Jason Lewis said the testimony about a drug transfer will support allegations that Gutierrez-Reed attempted to prevent law enforcement from obtaining evidence related to the handling of the firearm prior to the shooting.